Phaeodactylum: History

 Phaeodactylum tricornutum was first described in the triradiate morphotype by Bohlin in 1897.
 Recordings of the first cultures of P. tricornutum were published by Allen and Nelson in 1910, although it was misidentified as Nitzschia colsterium,W. Sm., forma miuntissima.
 The isolate was later correctly revised as P. tricorntum by J.C.
 Lewin in 1958.
 This strain among other later isolates are still maintained in culture collections around the world.

 Genome sequencing

-Phaeodactylum tricornutum is one of three diatoms whose genome has been sequenced (the others being Thalassiosira pseudonana and Fragilariopsis cylindrus).
-The genome contains approximately 10% prokaryote-like genes, an unusually large proportion.
-Over 30000 expressed sequence tags (ESTs) have been organized into the Diatom EST Database.
+Phaeodactylum tricornutum is one of a handful of diatoms whose genome has been sequenced.
+As of 2023, P. tricornutum is the only diatom for which a telomere-to-telomere genome assembly exists.
+P. tricornutum is a diploid with 25 pairs of nuclear chromosomes.